 If you’re interested in adding a ductless mini-split heat pump to your home, our experienced installation technicians can help.
 Call Getzschman Heating and Air Conditioning to learn more about how you can incorporate a heat pump into your home.
 We can offer an installation quote for a heat pump, as well as other options so you can compare your choices and select the best heating solution for your home.

-Your windows can provide a welcome source of warmth when you use them properly.
-Open the curtains on south-facing windows during the day to allow the sun’s warmth to shine in.
+4. Use Window Coverings Wisely Don’t forget to take advantage of Mother Nature.
+Your windows can provide a wonderful source of warmth when you use them properly.
+On sunny days, open the curtains on south-facing windows to allow the sun’s warmth to shine in.
 Keep the curtains closed on other windows to stop warm air from escaping.
 Close all the blinds and curtains at night to keep warm air in.
+It’s that simple.

 In the world of Performance-Based Contracting™, training is the cornerstone to success.
 Even if you are not following the high-performance path, training is the secret weapon to keep your company ahead of the competition so it can better serve customers.
 Period.